Occupational Health and Safety

 - Implementing health and safety-related management reviews at the global level, conducted once a year

-The Fujitsu Group has established a Health and Safety Policy, and we promote group-wide efforts to set up safe, pleasant working environments and create a workplace culture that will ensure the health and safety of our employees.
+The Fujitsu Group has established a Health and Safety Policy for conducting various business activities, and we promote group-wide efforts to set up safe, pleasant working environments and create a workplace culture that will ensure the health and safety of our employees.